 Can myopia be prevented?

-We can’t prevent myopia from progressing, but we can try to slow it down.
-While your child’s eyeglasses prescription may still continue to change, it will change at a slower rate.
-This means they will have a lower risk of developing eye conditions as a result of higher levels of myopia.
+We can't prevent myopia from progressing, but we can try to slow it down.
+While your child's prescription may still continue to change, it will change at a slower rate.
+This means they will have a lower risk of developing eye conditions later in life as a result of higher levels of myopia.